Western Canada is large and not everyone lives in a big city

 Another example of this DIY innovation and capturing of downstream market potential has been proven by Westlock Terminals.
 A group of farmers and business people in the area raised the capital investment to purchase grain terminals in Westlock, and created the competitive advantage of processing and marketing identity preserved grains.
 The terminal provides positive ROI through two classes of shares and has been an important player in maintaining the viability of local infrastructure.
 The plant has also increased the number of high quality jobs in the area and creates secondary economic benefits for hundreds of others.

-Don’t let anyone tell you cross-community partnership can’t be done.
+Don’t let anyone tell you community partnerships in Western Canada can’t be done.
 It can and it has.
 And the competitiveness of your region may depend on how quickly you organize, partner and innovate.

 To get our blogs direct to your inbox once a month, sign up for our newsletter.